Our latest course is:

 He is also the creator of the Brontë Stones project, four monumental stones situated in the landscape between the birthplace and the parsonage, inscribed with poems by Kate Bush, Carol Ann Duffy, Jeannette Winterson and Jackie Kay.

 He has written for TV, radio and stage, and is the winner of the BBC Alfred Bradley Bursary Award, and the BBC Short Range film competition.
 His BBC Radio 4 drama Excluded was shortlisted for the Imison Award.
-He is head of Creative Writing at the University of Huddersfield, and the director of the Yorkshire Film and Television School.
+He was head of Creative Writing at the University of Huddersfield for 18 years, and now the director of the Brontë Writing Centre.

 Find out more about him here: http://www.michael-stewart.org.uk